Breaking News | APC different from PDP in internal democracy – Forum DG

 “This is largely about taking responsibility and communicating decisions to party members and the public.

-“Poor consultations, coordination and communication make party members to be contemptuous of every decision taken, which strengthens the confidence of those opposed to internal party reform.
+“Poor consultations, coordination and communication makes party members to be contemptuous of every decision taken, which strengthens the confidence of those opposed to internal party reform.

 “The solution to all these lies in the ability of the 13-member Caretaker Committee to work harmoniously with the required professional competence,” Lukman said.